henryaspegren/IDS.131-Project/README.md

 # IDS.131-Project
-Known Problems:
+KNOWN PROBLEMS:

 1) Data has repeated entries

 2) Data has birthdates that makes no sense

 Data Cleaning / Filtering

-1)Filtered data to contain first and second arrest only 2)Filtered data to contain second and third arrest only 2)[For recitivism prediction] Only selected users who are in the network (i.e they were arrested with other people in the first arrest)
+1)Filtered data to contain first and second arrest only

+2)Filtered data to contain second and third arrest only

+3)[For recitivism prediction] Only selected users who are in the network (i.e they were arrested with other people in the first arrest)

-Features addtion
+FEATURES ADDITION:

 1) age_cat -> quantile of their age in the dataset (1 to 10 categorial)

 2)eigen - eigenvalue centrality in network

 3)degree - degree centrality in network

 4)closeness - closeness centrality in network

 5)clus - local clustering coefficient in network

 NETWORKS ARE BUILT BASED ON TIME(YEAR) OF ARREST SO WE DONT HAVE FUTURE INFORMATION

-Models in logistic regression / random forest
+MODELS IN LOGSITIC REGRESSION / RANDOM FOREST:

 1)BASELINE : ['first_arrest_SEXE','first_arrest_NCD1', 'first_arrest_MUN', 'first_arrest_ED1','age_cat']

 2)SELF : BASELINE + ['eigen','degree','clus','closeness']

 3)NEIGHBOUR : BASELINE + sum of neighbour's ['eigen','degree','clus','closeness']

 4)SELF2010 : BASELINE + ['eigen','degree','clus','closeness']  from 2010 network (IE we use all the information to build the network , not just the information we have at the time of arrest - its cheating, just to see how well we can perform)

-Results for running k-folds on Random Forest classifier:
+RESULTS FROM RUNNING K FOLDS ON RANNDOM FOREST CLASSIFIER.

 ****Fold=3*********